Richard Allen found guilty on all counts in Delphi double murder trial - Local News 8

 By Zoe Sottile, Jean Casarez and Dalia Faheid, CNN

-Richard Allen has been found guilty of two counts of murder and two counts of felony murder in the highly publicized Delphi murder trial, according to CNN affiliate WTHR
+(CNN) — Richard Allen has been found guilty of two counts of murder and two counts of felony murder in the highly publicized Delphi murder trial, according to CNN affiliate WTHR.

 Prosecutors say Allen killed 13-year-old Abigail “Abby” Williams and 14-year-old Liberty “Libby” German in 2017, cutting their throats and leaving their bodies near a trail in Delphi, Indiana.
 The case went cold for more than five years until Allen was arrested in 2022.

-Jurors returned to the courthouse Monday morning for a fourth day of deliberations in the murder trial of Richard Allen.
+Richard Allen sat emotionless as the guilty verdict was read, WTHR reported.
+His sentencing is scheduled for December 20.
+The judge left the gag order restricting involved parties from speaking on the case in place until Allen is sentenced.

-Allen could be sentenced to up to 130 years in prison if convicted of all the charges, related to the 2017 deaths of Liberty “Libby” German, 14, and Abigail “Abby” Williams, 13, The Associated Press reported.
+Allen could be sentenced to up to 130 years in prison, The Associated Press reported.

+The crowd outside erupted into applause and cheers outside the courtroom after the guilty verdict was announced, according to WTHR.
+Some spectators held signs showing their support for Allen, while others expressed their desire for a guilty verdict, according to CNN affiliate WISH.

+Allen’s wife, Kathy Allen, told WTHR “this isn’t over at all” as she left the courtroom.

-The 12-person jury began deliberating on Thursday afternoon after 17 days of testimony.
+The 12-person jury, which had been sequestered during the trial, began deliberating on Thursday afternoon after 17 days of testimony.
 The judge instructed them to deliberate from 9 a.m. to 4 p.m.
 Monday through Saturday until they reached a verdict.

 Allen County Superior Court Judge Frances Gull gave the jurors their final instructions Thursday morning and urged them to “consider the facts” before Carroll County Prosecutor Nick McLeland delivered closing arguments, walking the jury through the evidence and testimony presented during the trial, CNN affiliate WTHR reported.